Remgr12/hyprland-modeline/README.md

 # Hyprland-modeline
-> Script to quickly change modeline.
+> Script to quickly change modelines.

 This is a scipt which when combined with a keybind would open a window to change your modeline (resolution) for example when playing video games and needing a strechted resolution.